About Your Therapist & Session

 Before your session

-After you're welcomed to Healthy & Strong for the first time, you'll fill out a health intake form.
+The therapist will arrive approximately 20 minutes before your session to setup the massage table and equipment.
+If this is your first session, you'll fill out a health intake form.
 This will provide the therapist with information such as medical history and areas of physical tension/pain so they can create a session that addresses your specific needs.
 In subsequent sessions your therapist will do a brief verbal check-in to update your file of any changes.

 After reviewing your health information and wellness goals the massage therapist will leave the room, shut the door, and you’ll remove clothing to your level of comfort.
-The massage table will be draped with a sheet and blanket, which you'll lay beneath.
+The massage table will be draped with freshly-laundered sheets and a blanket, which you'll lay beneath.
 The therapist will knock on the door and call out to check if you're ready before entering.
 You'll remain draped during the entire session except for the part of the body being massaged.